zotonic/zotonic/doc/manuals/datamodel/search.rst

   The term ``[*,author],2,3`` selects any resource with an *author*, or a connection to the ids 2 or 3 (with any predicate).

+**match_objects**

+  Find the resources that have similar object edges as the given resource.
+  This is done using a full text query.
+The resource with most overlapping objects ids will be returned first.

+  ``match_objects=1234``

+  An ``id_exlude=...`` is automatically added for the resource in the argument.

 **is_featured**

   A boolean option that specifies if a page should be featured or not.